 If you are requesting a PCR test by post, a step-by-step guide on home testing, including posting your test, is available.
 The post box on campus outside Whiteknights House has been designated a ‘priority post box’ by Royal Mail for returning COVID-19 tests.

-If you receive a positive test result for COVID-19 you must:
+If you receive a positive result for COVID-19, you must:

-- Follow all government advice to self-isolate (stay at home)
+- Follow all government advice to self-isolate and stay home

-- Follow all instructions from the NHS and engage with the Test & Trace system (including advising Test & Trace that you are connected to the University)
+- Follow all instruction from the NHS and engage with Test and Trace system (including advising Test & Trace that you are connected to the University)

-- Notify the University using our online positive test reporting form
+- Notify the University by using the positive test reporting form

-- Report your absence to your School in the usual way (contact your Support Centre or Henley Helpdesk if unsure)
+- Report your absence to your School in the usual way (contact your Support Centre or Henley help desk)

-- If you live in University halls, use the Home at Halls app to notify the team so they can support you
+- If you live in University halls, use the Home@Halls app to notify the team so they can support you

-- Let all members of your household know, as they will need to self-isolate in line with government advice unless they are exempt (see ‘when you do not need to self-isolate')
+- Let all member so if your household know as they may also need to isolate in line with government guidance